Skip to main content

 openclaw models auth order clear --provider anthropic

-/model <alias>@<profileId>
+/model <model>@<profileId>

-Example: /model claude-3-5-sonnet@anthropic:work
+Example: /model anthropic/claude-sonnet-4-6@anthropic:work

 Automated auth monitoring

-To detect expiring tokens and alert via the gateway (useful in unattended deployments):
+To detect expiring tokens in unattended deployments:

 openclaw models status --check